 Students may not change course during the first year of study.
 After that they may be allowed to change to another course, provided it is at the same or a higher level.
 They may not change from a full-time to a part-time course.

 Non-EEA students with Stamp 2 permission to remain are allowed to take up casual employment.
 They can work up to 20 hours a week during term time and up to 40 hours a week in the holidays.
 Holiday periods have been standardised – June to September inclusive and from 15 December to 15 January.

 Students with stamp 2A permission are not allowed to work.

 Non-EEA students are not entitled to social welfare payments.
 One of the conditions of their residence permission is that they have enough money to support themselves and live in Ireland without claiming State benefits.

 As a general rule non-EEA students coming to Ireland have no right to bring their family with them.
 Spouses, partners and children of non-EEA nationals can apply to enter and live in Ireland in their own right, but they cannot apply on the basis of their relationship to a non-EEA student.
 There are some exceptions to this rule, for example, for Ph.D. students or for students who can prove they have sufficient funds to support their family.

-There are special arrangements for non-EEA students coming to Ireland to do a short English language course (pdf).
+There are special arrangements for non-EEA students coming to Ireland to do a short course.
 The course must be for less than 90 days.
-There are also specific immigration requirements for non-EEA students coming to study for a semester (pdf).